idiocc/linkedin/documentary/1-API/index.md

 ]
 ```

 When data is requested from `/me` route for the lite profile, the results will come back containing a lot of metadata such as names' locales and an array with profile pictures of different sizes.
-The `getUser` method keeps those properties as strings and returns the `id`, `firstName`, `lastName` and `profilePicture`.
+The `getUser` method returns those properties as strings.

+%TYPEDEF types/index.xml User%

 %~%